knaik1302/Railway_reservation_proj/README.md

 You have to create a database using XAMPP.
 I have attatched screenshot of created database and its ER realation.

 But there are a lot of repeated codes.
-If you have a two or more account and using one of them you booked ticket, then you can see this booked ticket from other account.
+If you have a two or more account and used to book a ticket using one of your account, then you can see booked ticket from other account.
 That's not Good!!
-It doesn't have a session time.
+It doesn't have a user session time.